 We use the CPOMS system for recording inappropriate behaviours of our pupils.
 This is a secure system.
 This system allows staff to record specific incidents and/or concerns.
-The relevant staff t
+The relevant staff members are then alerted to the incident.
+Where actions are required, these are also logged onto the system.
+This system allows staff to review pupils' behaviours to identify patterns or triggers so that the appropriate supportive mechanisms can be put into place.